PerryXDeng/os_fingerprint/README.md

-This is a concurrent tool written in python 3.6 for fingerprinting operating systems of remote hosts based on TTLs(IPv4) or HL(IPv6), an I/O bound task ripe for single core concurrency
+This is a concurrent tool written in python 3.6 for fingerprinting operating systems of remote hosts based on TTLs(IPv4) or HL(IPv6), an I/O bound task ripe for single core concurrency.

-This implementation uses one thread to send all the requests and another thread to receive all the responses, and then disects the packets for ttl configuration
+This implementation uses one thread to send all the requests and another thread to receive all the responses, and then disects the packets for ttl configuration.
+Since it is done concurrently, it is much faster than similar techniques done sequentially, because it does not have to wait for response from one host to start pinging the next.
+The memory usage of the concurrent implementation scales linearly as it needs to keep track of all the "traceroute" responders for a particular IP address, which is acceptable given that the sequential version takes hours if not days to run for large number of hosts.

 If the target host is outside the network, the program will run a DIY traceroute implmentation which will take more time than LAN targets.